-• Never buy an animal from a pet shop or animal breeder.
+- For more information see the Companion animals factsheet on the Animal Aid website. - Never buy an animal from a pet shop or animal breeder.
 Instead, provide a home for an animal from a sanctuary or rescue centre.

 Eight easy ways to help animals: